 Certified Nutritional Therapy Practitioner Owner of Root and Branch Nutrition

-Since receiving my Master's degree, I continued to work in whatever way I could to educate others about nutrition and health.
-I collaborated with Nyack Hospital to teach weight-loss and nutrition classes in the community and co-led nutrition seminars to members at Crossfit Rockland.
+Since receiving my Master's degree, I have continued to work in whatever way I can to educate others about nutrition and health.
+I've collaborated with local organizations to teach classes in the community and have led nutrition seminars to members of various local gyms and yoga studios.
 In April 2014, fed-up with the lack of accurate nutrition information available, I began developing my own four-part nutrition course.
-In September 2014, I taught my first session... in winter 2017, I will lead my tenth!
+In September 2014, I taught my first session...
+I've now taught over 10 sessions and counting!

 A few months after I began developing my class, I decided to take my career one step further.
 I enrolled in the Nutritional Therapy Association to become certified as a Nutritional Therapy Practitioner, which I achieved in June 2015.
 This changed my whole world.
 I learned more about nutrition and the body than I had ever learned in all my years of study.
 I finally discovered the underlying reasons why I was struggling with so many issues, despite eating so "healthy."
 I was missing so many crucial pieces.